RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Database
 Answer: B.

 Volume storage allows all the functions described in the question.
-Object storage has data arranged in a file structure, and databases arrange data in tables and relational schemes; neither of these options offers the functions described in the question.
+**Object storage has data arranged in a file structure,** and **databases arrange data in tables and relational schemes**; neither of these options offers the functions described in the question.
 Synthetic is not a cloud memory configuration option.

 ### Question # 14 - Your organization is migrating the production environment to an infrastructure as a service (IaaS) cloud implementation.
 Your users will need to be able to get access to their data and share data with other users in a defined way, according to a hierarchy.
 You should configure the cloud memory as _______________.
 A. Object storage